-White spruce is a species that is typically killed as a result of fire.
+White spruce is a species that is typically renewed as a result of fire.
 A crown, surface or ground fire will usually cause a stand (forest) replacement.
-The establishment of white spruce following a fire will depend on the availability of seed and the cycle of seed dispersal (referred to as 'masting' which is usually every seven years in the Yukon), seedbed conditions and the intensity of a fire.
+The establishment of white spruce following a fire will depend on the availability of seed and the cycle of seed dispersal (referred to as 'masting'), seedbed conditions and the intensity of a fire.
 Particularly intense fires can burn off the organic layer of soil that white spruce (and other vegetation) requires for regeneration, which further delays the conditions white spruce requires to regenerate.
-Indeed, if fires occur in the same location within a short enough interval so as to prevent white spruce from regenerating adequately to produce cones, there is the risk that white spruce forests will be replaced by another species altogether.
+Indeed, if fires occur in the same location within a short enough interval, so as to prevent white spruce from regenerating adequately to produce cones, there is the risk that white spruce forests will be replaced by another species altogether.
 Boreal forests are particularly vulnerable to this phenomenon.
-The presence of glacial silt from Lake Alsek may even further delay regeneration by an additional 30-40 years as described below.
-If another stand replacing fire occurs before this cycle is complete (ie. less than 80 years), there exists the risk of white spruce losing its ability to regenerate naturally, particularly in large patches further from cones in adjacent, intact forest.
-There are implications for fire management and for managing other values on the landscape, such as wildlife habitat, if swathes of white spruce are replaced with another species such as trembling aspen permanently, or if lodgepole pine continues its expansion north and westward.
-At the interface of a community interface zone the composition of tree species for ecosystem function and other purposes is a lower priority than protecting community values.
-The replacement of white spruce by trembling aspen is in fact a fuel treatment that will be discussed in this document under 'Prioritised Fuel Treatments'.
+The presence of glacial silt from Lake Alsek may even further delay regeneration by an additional 30 to 40 years, as described below.
+If another standreplacing fire occurs before this cycle is complete (ie. less than 80 years), there exists the risk of white spruce losing its ability to regenerate naturally, particularly in large patches further from cones in adjacent, intact forest.
+There are implications for fire management and for managing other values on the landscape, such as wildlife habitat, if swathes of white spruce are permanently replaced with a deciduous species, such as trembling aspen, or if lodgepole pine continues its expansion north and westward.
+At the interface of community and wilderness zones, the composition of tree species for ecosystem function and other purposes is a lower priority than protecting community values.
+Put another way, the primary value in an interface zone is protecting community values rather than ecosystem function.
+The replacement of white spruce by trembling aspen is, in fact, a fuel treatment that will be discussed in this document under 'Prioritised Fuel Treatments.'